labarlab-emorep/make_reports/README.md

   --get-rest           Clean and aggregate resting state ratings --get-task           Clean and aggregate task ratings --proj-dir PROJ_DIR  Path to project's experiment directory
-                       (default : /mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion)
+                       (default : os.environ["SERVER_PROJ_DIR"])
 ```

 ### Considerations
 This workflow is not unique and the same processes are utilized by other workflows (e.g. [rep_ndar](#rep_ndar)) -- accordingly it is not necessary to trigger this workflow before running others.
-This was added merely as a way of updating cleaned data on Keoki and `db_emorep` without needing to generate reports.
+This was added merely as a way of updating cleaned data on lab server and `db_emorep` without needing to generate reports.

 ## rep_regular
 This workflow generates reports required regularly by the NIH and Duke.
 Individual reports are requested by specifying the name of the institution + the frequency in months, e.g. a report submitted to the NIH every 12 months is requested via `--names nih12`.

-Generated reports are written to /mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion/documents/regular_reports and named according to the instute and date range covered:
+Generated reports are written to os.environ["SERVER_PROJ_DIR"]/documents/regular_reports and named according to the instute and date range covered:

 ```
 documents/regular_reports/